raphCode/master-thesis-muzero/theory.typ

 Go programs preceeding !ago therefore use !mcts to subsample !ss in the !g tree.
 A search !p is used to prioritize promising moves, reducing the effective breadth of the search tree.
-To estimate !vs of !ns the tree, complete rollouts are simulated until the end of the !g.
+To estimate !vs of !ns of in the tree, complete rollouts are simulated until the end of the !g.
 To obtain robust !v estimations, many rollouts are needed.
-Obviously, the !p for selecting !as during rollouts is crucial for the determined !vs and resulting performance.
+The !p for selecting !as during rollouts is crucial for the determined !vs and resulting performance.
 #cite("mcts_balancing", "mcts_balancing_practice", "pachi", "fuego")